This document introduces the IPVideoTalk service configuration on Grandstream UCM device with IPVideoTalk server.

-- Configure Strip: Users could configure the how many characters will be ignored for the prefix.
+Configure Strip: Users could configure how many characters will be ignored for the prefix.
 For example, if users want to “*99”, users could set “3” for this option.

-Users could click on “Save” → “Apply” to create the new Outbound Route, as the figure shows below:
+Users could click on Save 🡪 Apply changes to create the new Outbound Route, as the figure shows below:

-Register SIP Account: Log into the device’s Web UI → Account → General Settings, and input the extension account information which is in UCM server.
+Log in to the device’s Web UI 🡪 Account 🡪 General Settings, and input the extension account information which is in the UCM server.

-SIP Sever: Fill in the UCM server address and SIP port number.
+SIP Server: Fill in the UCM server address and SIP port number.
 Please note that the port should correspond to the SIP Transport type.

-Account and Password: Input the extension account and password which are in UCM server.
+Account and Password: Input the extension account and password which are in the UCM server.

-- Preferred Vocoder: There should be at least one audio/video codec which is supported by both UCM client and IPVideoTalk server.
+Preferred Vocoder: There should be at least one audio/video codec that is supported by both the UCM client and the IPVideoTalk server.